Scan time: 2-3 minutes / Read time: 3-5 minutes

 Then choose one small action you can take this week.

-Anika emailed her top 100 most-engaged subscribers with one question.
+Anika emailed her 100 most-engaged subscribers with one question.

 "Which region do you want me to cover next?"

-The prompt below will act as your no-BS coach when the dip hits.
+The prompt below acts as your no-BS coach when the dip hits.

-You just tell it how you feel this week and what happened.
+You just tell it how you feel this week and what actually happened.

-🧸 Facts + feelings + one next move = a niche you don't quit on.
+🧸 Facts + feelings + one next move = a niche you stick with.

 🏄♀️ The prompt